Sint Janskerk: History

 The church is dedicated to John the Baptist, the patron saint of Gouda, and was built during the 15th and 16th centuries.
 In 1552 a large part of the church burned, including the archives.
 Most information of the early period is taken from the diaries of Ignatius Walvis.
 Around 1350 a tower was built (only the lower part remains).
 In 1485 the foundation was built for the present-day choir.
 This expansion made the church the longest in the Netherlands, with a length of 123 meters.

-The stained glass windows were made and installed primarily by the brothers Dirk and Wouter Crabeth I, in the years 1555-1571, and after a short stop for the Protestant Reformation, until 1603.
+The stained glass windows were made and installed primarily by the brothers Dirk and Wouter Crabeth I, in the years 1555-1571.
+After a short stop for the Protestant Reformation, more windows were installed until 1603, but by other artists.
 During the Reformation the church was spared, because the city fathers sided with the reigning king Philip II of Spain, rather than William the Silent, representing the Orange rebels.
-Later, after the orangists conquered the northern half of Holland, Gouda reverted to Orange in 1572.
+Later, after the Orangists conquered the northern half of Holland, Gouda reverted to Orange in 1572.
 It was only during this period that the church was in danger, and three weeks later an angry mob stormed the church and plundered the contents, but left the windows intact.
 The church was closed, but many wealthy regents of the city attempted to have it reopened.
 In 1573 the Gouda council prohibited the practice of Roman Catholic religion and in the summer it was opened for the Protestant Dutch Reformed faith, which it still has today.